Decorative neutral curve divider

-What Is a Sales Quota?
+What Exactly Is a Sales Quota?

 A sales quota is a specific revenue or activity target assigned to a salesperson, team, or region for a defined period—typically monthly, quarterly, or annually.
 Quotas translate company revenue goals into individual accountability, giving sales professionals clear targets to work toward.